Over the years, Roswell Park Comprehensive Cancer Center has operated as:

 1904 - Chemist/physicist George H. A. Clowes, PhD, pioneers new methods of chemotherapy research that enable scientists to test a wider range of chemicals.
 Today Clowes is recognized for demonstrating the potential of chemotherapy as an effective cancer treatment.

-1913 - The Institute opens its first hospital, the Cary Pavilion, at the corner of Oak and Carlton streets.
-It houses 30 inpatient beds and a “dispensary,” or outpatient clinic.
+1913 - The Institute opens its first hospital at the corner of High and Oak streets.
+It houses 25 inpatient beds and a “dispensary,” or outpatient clinic.
 The New York Times calls it “the most modern of hospitals.”

 1921 - Marie Curie, discoverer of radium, visits the Institute during a tour of the United States.